 WELCOME TO THE PANDEMIC MITIGATION CHALLENGE

 Welcome to the Fall 2020 Pandemic Mitigation Challenge where the top Design I teams (as picked in preliminary in-class competitions across 26 sections) showcased their final solutions and competed for prizes in a virtual pitch competition.
 The semester’s wicked problem was “Pandemic Mitigation,” where we were seeking opportunities to improve the current situation, whether a direct result of the COVID-19 pandemic, or ensuing from mitigation efforts and responses to the pandemic based on what we have seen or experienced.
-The brunt of solutions are technical in nature, but may touch on any technical field: electrical, mechanical, civil, environmental, computer science, chemical, geological, materials, mining, industrial, etc. Solutions should consider nontechnical and ancillary issues such as education, government policies, economics, logistics, etc., though not the brunt of the solution.
+With emphases on social dimensions of the problem and the socio-technical intersection, the brunt of solutions are technical in nature, but may touch on any technical field: electrical, mechanical, civil, environmental, computer science, chemical, geological, materials, mining, industrial, etc. Solutions should consider nontechnical and ancillary issues such as education, government policies, economics, logistics, etc., though not the brunt of the solution.
 Solutions designed by student teams should represent creative, novel responses to some facet of the challenges of the pandemic. (read the full Call For Proposals here).

 Teams compete for cash prizes, including a special Subject Matter Expert Pick.
 Below you can see the grand prize winning teams as well as all of our finalists.
 Check out their video pitches (produced remotely while social distancing) and read through the judges’ Q&A on each of their team pages.
 For more information on Design I, click here.

 THE WINNING TEAMS

 Problem Statement: How might we make restaurants safer for the capacities of 50-250 people?

 Team Members: Grant Baldwin, Michael Hills, Andrew Smith, Noble Thachiyath, and Andy Yu